FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 where P(λ) is the weighted PUR absorbance spectrum from equation \@ref(eq:WeightedPUR), E(λ) is the imposed growth light emission spectrum from equation \@ref(eq:WeightedPUR) and PAR is the imposed peak light level (µmol photons m^-2^ s^-1^).
 Figure (\@ref(fig:PurParPlot)) shows the calculated absorbed peak PUR (µmol photons m^-2^ d^-1^) versus imposed actinic peak PAR (µmol photons m^-2^ s^-1^) for each strain and each spectral waveband (nm).

 The applied photoperiods were delivered using the sine circadian light function of the PSI Multicultivator to simulate light exposure approximating sun rise through to sunset.
-The area under the sinusoidal curves is equivalent to the area of a triangular photoregime of equivalent photoperiod (Campbell, unpub), therefore the equation to determine the cumulative diel absorbed PUR (µmol photons m^-2^ d^-1^) is one half of the base (photoperiod) multiplied by the height (PUR) (equation \@ref(eq:SumPURDay)),
+The area under the sinusoidal curves is equivalent to the area of a triangular photoregime of equivalent photoperiod (Campbell, unpub), therefore the equation to determine the cumulative diel PUR (µmol photons m^-2^ d^-1^) is one half of the base (photoperiod) multiplied by the height (PUR) (equation \@ref(eq:SumPURDay)),

 \begin{equation}
-  Cumulative diel absorbed PUR = \frac{PUR × 3600 × Photoperiod}{2}
+  Cumulative diel PUR = \frac{PUR × 3600 × Photoperiod}{2}
   (\#eq:SumPURDay)
 \end{equation}